Boot

 The majority of FM radio stations use the RDS system.
 The radio in your vehicle

-The RDS system enables these stations to transmit ...
+has this system.
+The RDS system enables these stations to transmit n ...